 - Past violations on the driver’s record

 Even if the police and investigatory agencies look into the incident for evidence, they may not do a good job.
-A dedicated lawyer prioritizes investigating your legal matter and uncovering all parties responsible for your harm.
+A dedicated truck accident lawyer prioritizes investigating your legal matter and uncovering all parties responsible for your harm.

 You Want To Determine the Truck Collision’s Severity